 Freshly made scones with cream and home-made curd or jam is one of life’s best food pleasures.
 But savoury scones are also very exciting both to make and to eat.
 This post gives a selection of my recipes for both sweet and savoury scones.

 When it comes to scones, I vary between mini scones that you can pop in your mouth and in one bite they are gone, and the larger scones.
 So make them any size you want.

-For sweet scones, clotted cream is essential.
+For sweet scones, clotted cream is ideal.
 If you want a bit of quirky fun, try making your own.
 As well as plain clotted cream, I like to make a flavoured one: such as my lemongrass one below.
 It is also fabulous flavoured with vanilla seeds.
-I will post my recipe for clotted cream shortly.

 The links to several of my scone recipes, including a few savoury scones, are given below.

 One of the simplest of all baking recipes, a plain scone is a thing of great joy and never fails to create a feeling of happyness to all who tuck into it.